Thousands of shoes are on sale for Prime Day — plus up to 66% off fashion finds

 Steve Madden Women's Donddi Sandal

-Score Steve Madden at a discounted price this Prime Day, with 15 percent off these neutral summer sandals with 2,300+ verified five-star ratings that can take you from the beach to the backyard barbecue with ease.
+Score Steve Madden at a discounted price this Prime Day, with 15% off these neutral summer sandals with 2,300+ verified five-star ratings that can take you from the beach to the backyard barbecue with ease.

 Adidas Children's Unisex Sandal

-Make going to the beach, playground or park a breeze with these Velcro kids' sandals from Adidas, now up to 43 percent off.
+Make going to the beach, playground or park a breeze with these Velcro kids' sandals from Adidas, now up to 43% off.

 Ugg Fluffita Slipper

-Save up to 44 percent off on these Ugg Fluffita Slippers.
+Save up to 44% off on these Ugg Fluffita Slippers.
 They're so cozy, it'll feel like you're walking on cloud nine.

-One reviewer noted how these shoes are the perfect balance between "lightweight, but supportive and comfortable," now on sale for up to 29 percent off.
+One reviewer noted how these shoes are the perfect balance between "lightweight, but supportive and comfortable," now on sale for up to 29% off.

 WateLvs Women's Summer Sandal